 The Bloomin' Metric offers cyclists a choice of 25-mile, 75-kilometer and 100-kilometer routes.
 For an entry fee, riders receive a map and cue sheet, follow a route marked by arrows, and stop for cookies, fresh fruit, and gourmet PBJ sandwiches at food stops, where they can also drink water and energy beverages.

 Routes are patrolled by "sag wagons," driven by experienced cyclists who can offer assistance with mechanical difficulty or give a ride to a tired cyclist.

 The Bloomin' Metric takes place during the height of the dogwood and azalea blooming season in the spring.
 This is where the event's name was derived.
 It leads riders along the shorelines and beaches and through the tree-lined watersheds of Fairfield County.
-Portion of the proceeds are usually donated to a charity.
+A portion of the proceeds are usually donated to a charity.
+Back to Top

 |Annual Meeting/Volunteer Appreciation|